Read the latest news & commentary from Matt's blog:

 • Charlotte City Council to take up LGBT non-discrimination ordinances in February

 • Mecklenburg Democrats will face tough choice between John Autry and Billy Maddalon

 Get in touch…

-Matt Comer hails from Winston-Salem, N.C., and currently lives in Charlotte where he works as editor of QNotes, the Charlotte-based LGBT community newspaper of North Carolina.
+Matt Comer hails from Winston-Salem, N.C., and currently lives in Charlotte where he most recently worked as editor of QNotes, the Charlotte-based LGBT community newspaper of North Carolina.
 Matt has been active in local, state and national LGBT and progressive educational work, journalism and advocacy since his teens.
 Matt graduated from R.J.
 Reynolds High School in Winston-Salem, N.C., in 2004 and attended The University of North Carolina at Greensboro from 2004-2007.
-He is currently enrolled at The University of North Carolina at Charlotte where he is continuing his studies in American history and politics.
+He is continuing his studies in American history and politics at The University of North Carolina at Charlotte.

 Writing and more…